KostasKostalampros/world_bank_migration_remittance/README.md

 The goal of this task is to pro-grammatically collect migration and remittance data from the World Bank website for all available years.
 (http://www.worldbank.org/en/topic/migrationremittancesdiasporaissues/brief/migration-remittances-data)

+In the end, we would like this data to be inside a postgresql database that could answer this questions:
+- Top 10 country_to_country by number of migrants
+- Top 10 country_to_country by volume of remittances
+- Top 10 sending countries
+- Top 10 receiving countries
+- Top 10 Net senders
+- Top 10 Net receivers

 This is the proposed architecture of the solution
 ![Top Level Workflow](https://github.com/KostasKostalampros/world_bank_migration_remittance/blob/master/img/workflow.png)